pbnath/kubernetes-the-hard-way/docs/02-compute-resources.md

 ## Troubleshooting Tips

-1. If any of the VMs failed to provision, or is not configured correct, delete the vm using the command:
+1. If any of the VMs failed to provision, or is not configured correctly, delete the vm using the command:

 `vagrant destroy <vm>`